Accidents At Work

 • Travel costs

-If your claim relates to a disease you have contracted as a result of your workplace or working conditions, such as chemical or metal poisoning, a skin condition or a specific disease relating to your profession, you may also be able to claim compensation.
+If your accident relates to a disease you have contracted as a result of your workplace or working conditions, such as chemical or metal poisoning, a skin condition or a specific disease relating to your profession, you may also be able to pursue a case.
 Other common injuries in the workplace are tinnitus and hearing loss due to excessive noise exposure.
 These injuries can be serious and permanent and this will be reflected in the amount of compensation awarded for them.

 *In contentious business, a solicitor may not calculate fees or other charges as a percentage or a proportion of any award or settlement.